Scalar fields around black hole binaries in LIGO-Virgo-KAGRA: Supplemental Material

 where $p\left(d \,|\, \mathcal{H}_{\rm env} \right)$ and $p\left(d \,|\, \mathcal{H}_{\rm vac} \right)$ are the evidences for the environment and vacuum hypotheses, respectively.
 In this work, we report the natural logarithm of the Bayes factors.

 Using the setup described above, we re-analyzed all LVK events of the GWTC-3 catalog satisfying the selection criteria introduced in the main text using our waveform model \texttt{IMRPhenomXPHM\_Scalar}. \Cref{fig:gwtc_full} displays the histograms of the marginalized posterior distribution of the scalar field density $\rhobar$.
 Most posteriors show significant support near the lower bound of the density prior, consistent with the vacuum hypothesis.
-Two exceptions are GW190728{\niceunderscore}064510 and GW190814, which show relatively high support at larger density values and yield $\lnB\approx0.4$ and $0.6$, respectively---positive but not significant.
+Two exceptions are GW190728 and GW190814, which show relatively high support at larger density values and yield $\lnB\approx0.4$ and $0.6$, respectively---positive but not significant.

 \Cref{fig:gwtc_full} also shows the 90\% upper bounds on the scalar-field density.
-The tightest limit is from GW200115{\niceunderscore}042309 with $\rhobar \lesssim 10^{5.8}\,\densityUnit$, followed by GW190814 with $\rhobar \lesssim 10^{6.5}\, \densityUnit$.
+The tightest limit is from GW200115{\niceunderscore}042309 with $\rhobar \lesssim 10^{5.8}\,\densityUnit$.
 Among the 28 analyzed events, four yield 90\% bounds below $10^{7}\, \densityUnit$.
 The weakest limits are obtained from GW190828{\niceunderscore}063405 and GW200225{\niceunderscore}060421, with $\rhobar \lesssim 10^{8.5} \densityUnit$ and $\rhobar \lesssim 10^{8.4} \densityUnit$, respectively.
-The weaker bound from GW190828{\niceunderscore}063405 is attributable to its relatively high redshift ($z \sim 0.38$)~\cite{LIGOScientific:2021usb}, which results in fewer inspiral cycles within the sensitive frequency band of the LVK detectors.
+The weaker bound from GW190828{\niceunderscore}063405 is attributable to its relatively high redshift ($z \sim 0.38$)~\cite{LIGOScientific:2021usb}, which results in fewer inspiral cycles within the sensitive frequency band of the LVK detectors. {As discussed in the main text, we restricted to~$\alpha\leq 0.5(1+q)$ where our perturbative approach is more reliable; since the coupling parameter $\alpha$ is anti-correlated with the average density~$\rhobar$, removing this restriction would generally lead to tighter (i.e.\ smaller) 90\% upper bounds.
+Therefore, our treatment yields conservative upper bounds.}

+In \Cref{fig:gwtc_full}, we show the 90\% credible intervals computed using the highest-density interval (HDI) method implemented in \arviz~\cite{arviz_2019}.
+For most events, we notice the lower bound of the 90\% credible interval is consistent with vacuum.
+However, for GW190728 and GW190814 the density posteriors are barely consistent with vacuum.

+Since a low–density environment is effectively unobservable with LVK sensitivities and the prior range on $\rhobar$ is extremely broad, posteriors may appear offset from zero even when the binary is in vacuum.
+So, one can define a reference density $\rhobar^{\ast}$ (whose value is event dependent), below which environmental effects are indistinguishable from vacuum.
+We define such reference density as follows.
+For each event, we take the maximum-likelihood parameters $\vec{\theta}_{\rm vac}$ from the vacuum analyses reported in the GWTC catalog~\cite{LIGOScientific:2021usb, KAGRA:2021vkt}, and assume a scalar environment with $\alpha$ set to either the lower or upper bounds of our prior (i.e., 0.008 and 0.5).
+We then compute the mismatch between the vacuum waveform $h(\vec{\theta}_{\rm vac})$ and the environmental waveform $h(\vec{\theta}_{\rm vac},\alpha,\rhobar)$ as a function of $\rhobar$, weighting the inner product using the Livingston PSD.
+We define $\rhobar^{\ast}$ as the density leading to a mismatch of 1\%.